pnlinh/practice-elasticsearch/README.md

 ### Using an Anaylzer (Why a Hyphen works)
 Note: *#!
 Deprecation: text request parameter is deprecated and will be removed in the next major release.
-Please use the JSON in the request body instead request param
-#!
-Deprecation: analyzer request parameter is deprecated and will be removed in the next major release.
 Please use the JSON in the request body instead request param*

 ```
 GET /_analyze?analyzer=standard&text=fluffy - monkey